UoB-COMSM0166/2025-group-27/README.md

 ### 2.4 Use-Case Diagram and Use-Case Specification

-To structure Glitchwood’s interactive features, we developed a detailed **Use Case Diagram** that models all system-level interactions between users and the game.
-The diagram visualizes the primary actions available to each user role—**Player** and **Developer**—as well as the conditions under which these actions occur.
+We developed a **Use Case Diagram** to model the system-level interactions between users and the game.
+It visualizes the primary actions of each user role—**Player** and **Developer**—along with the conditions under which these actions occur.

 <div align="center">
   <img src="docs/requirements/use_case_diagram.png" alt="Use Case Diagram and Specification" width="1100" height="580">